Colin A. Syme, Ph.D.

 Background:I have an undergraduate B.Sc.
 (Hons) degree in Immunology & Pharmacology from Strathclyde University, Glasgow (Scotland) and a Ph.D. in Physiology from Aberdeen University (Scotland).
 In addition, I completed my teacher certification studies (Secondary Education) at Duquesne University.
 Prior to entering the teaching profession, I was involved in scientific research in several areas including osteoporosis, diabetes, and cystic fibrosis at the University of Pittsburgh.
 I also taught college-level science classes at the University at Pittsburgh (Freshman Biology Labs) and La Roche College (Anatomy & Physiology Lecture/Labs).

-I began full-time teaching at Upper St. Clair High School in 2009.
+I began full-time teaching at Upper St. Clair High School in 2009, and was appointed as High School Science Curriculum Leader in 2023.
 I currently teach Honors Anatomy & Physiology, and a hands-on, lab-based research class (LabRATS).
 I have also previously taught Conceptual, Academic, and Honors Level Biology.

 Feel free to contact me at:Phone: 412-833-1600 x 2602Email: email@example.com@docsyme